 - How many people are impacted?

 5.Ensure SLA’s don’t breach for any reason

-The incident manager and management team will have to ensure the SLA doesn’t breach on any of the incident tickets, for any reason like 3rd party involvement, negligence of the incident management team, dependency on any other problem, or change ticket.
+The incident manager and management team will have to ensure the SLA doesn’t breach any of the incident tickets for any reason like 3rd party involvement, negligence of the incident management team, dependency on any other problem, or change ticket.